Overview

 You can take your reading using either your Visible Band 2.0 or your phone camera.

-During your Morning check-in, you'll take a one-minute reading to measure your heart rate and heart rate variability (HRV).
+During your Morning check-in, you'll take a one-minute reading to measure your heart rate (HR) and heart rate variability (HRV).
 This gives you a consistent snapshot of how your body is doing each morning.

 Your reading is combined with your sleep rating and symptom ratings from your Evening check-in.
-Together, they are used to create your Morning Stability score.
+Together, they are used to create your Stability score.
 This score reflects how stable your body is compared to your personal baseline.

 Why morning measurements

-Measuring your heart rate and heart rate variability in the morning is a reliable way to track changes in your body's signals over time.
+Measuring your heart rate (HR) and heart rate variability (HRV) in the morning is a reliable way to track changes in your body's signals over time.
 Taking your morning reading before getting out of bed means you get as close to a resting HR as possible.
 HRV is also a particularly sensitive metric, so it's important to measure it in a calm, repeatable environment each day.

 The suggestion of using morning readings is informed by the expertise of Visible’s advisors and HRV experts.
 They say that it's one of the most reliable ways to get comparable day-to-day readings and build a baseline.